About Robin

 I grew up in Troy, Michigan, where the Troy Public Library provided my foundation; I can recall the swish of its automatic vestibule with perfect sensory clarity.
 A bit later, I went to school at Michigan State University, where I studied economics and co-founded a literary magazine called Oats.
 Between 2002 and 2011, I worked at the Poynter Institute (2002-2004), Current TV (2004-2009), and Twitter (2010-2011); at all those places, my job had something to do with figuring out the future of media.

-These days, I divide my time between the San Francisco Bay Area, where I maintain a small media lab, and the San Joaquin Valley, where I work with Kathryn Tomajan to make California extra virgin olive oil.
-(Every shipment includes a zine that I write, design, and print!)
+These days, I divide my time between the San Francisco Bay Area, where I am based at the Murray Street Media Lab, and the San Joaquin Valley, where I make California extra virgin olive oil.
+(You should consume extra virgin olive oil at every opportunity, pouring always with a heavy hand.
+You’ll be happier and healthier — seriously!)

 I am one half of The Cotton Modules, a band formed with the composer Jesse Solomon Clark.
 Our debut album was Shadow Planet; our latest is The Greatest Remaining Hits.